DigitalPublishingToolkit/OurCommons/md/16DNDiCase.md

 control programmes where they exist, health ministries, universities, civil society representatives, pharmaceutical companies, health professionals, patients’ associations, and are open to donors.
-Currently, DNDi has three active platforms^11^: the Chagas Clinical Research Platform created in Brazil in 2009 (400 members; 22 countries;
+Currently, DNDi has three active platforms: the Chagas Clinical Research Platform created in Brazil in 2009 (400 members; 22 countries;
-100 institutions); the Human African Trypanosomiasis Platform created in 2005 in the Democratic Republic of the Congo (120 members; eight countries; 20 institutions); and the Leishmaniasis East Africa Platform created in 2003 in Sudan (60 members; four countries; 13 institutions).
+100 institutions); the Human African Trypanosomiasis Platform created in 2005 in the Democratic Republic of the Congo (120 members; eight countries; 20 institutions); and the Leishmaniasis East Africa Platform created in 2003 in Sudan (60 members; four countries; 13 institutions).^11^

 One must note that, while initiated and funded by DNDi, these platforms do not belong to DNDi but to the medical and scientific community that